mclancy96/practice_code_challenge/README.md

 bundle exec rspec spec/models/author_spec.rb
 ```

 Test files are organized by model.
-Edit or expand them as you build out your code!
+Edit or expand them as you build out your code!---

-#### Advanced/Bonus Methods (for extra challenge):

-- Author:
-- Book:
-- Genre:

-You may add additional methods for even more practice, but the above are required for this challenge and will give you comprehensive coverage of ActiveRecord associations, querying, and Ruby method types.

----

 ---